Study Claims Sugar Can Damage Your Childs Brain During Pregnancy And After

 Researchers found that women who had high-sugar diets, including those who drank a lot of diet soda during pregnancy, were more likely to have children with poorer cognitive skills including non-verbal abilities to solve problems and verbal memory.

-The same has held true, that sugar can damage young children who consumed greater amounts during early life.
+The same has held true, that sugar can damage young children who consume greater amounts during early life.

 YOU MIGHT ALSO LIKE: